humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

 * A `config` resource that provides default configuration as specified by the platform team.
 * A `config` resource that can be used by developers to override some configuration values.

-The resource graph for production with developer overrides would look like:
+The [Resource Graph](https://developer.humanitec.com/platform-orchestrator/resources/resource-graph) for production with developer overrides would look like:

 ```mermaid
 flowchart LR